martinssliede/LPB/README.md

 To start the app -
 1. Clone the repository on your computer;
-2. Locate the file usind terminal;
+2. Locate the file using terminal;
+3. Run node install command in the terminal;
-3. Run node Express.js command in the terminal;
+4. Run node Express.js command in the terminal;
-4. Open localhost:3000 in your browser.
+5. Open localhost:3000 in your browser.